Feature #4200

 To me it looks a bit like the nano3G S16 may support 16 concurrent UE and hence RABs, and that it only permits RAB ID 0..16 for that.
 You can confirm this theory by making the RAB ID start with 17 in the first call (you have to patch the OsmoMSC side), and see if that first call already fails.

-Updated by lynxis about 4 years ago
+Updated by lynxis over 4 years ago

 (If I don't do this then the UE will not respond to Paging Request (assuming it doesn't have enough time after Iu-Release which happens after USSD)